bettercap/caplets/hstshijack/README.md

 }
 ```

 The following POST request will be sniffed by bettercap, but not proxied.

-This can save time when writing JavaScript payloads.
+Any instance of `obf_path_callback` will be replaced with the callback path that bettercap listens for (this can save time when writing JavaScript payloads).